Bachelor of Science, Major in Mechanical Engineering Technology

 3

 ETME major students must take a specific class section of COSC 1436 to learn C (C++) programming.
-Students must consult with academic advisors to learn which class section of COSC 1436 offers C (C++) programming.
+Students must consult with academic advisors to select a class section of COSC 1436 offering C (C++) programming.

 ETDD 3310Product Design & Development3